trapper163/MACA/README.md

 # MACA

-Here is the main code for our Meta-TIP, we will release the entire code if the paper is accepted.
+Here is the main code for our MACA, we will release the entire code if the paper is accepted.